Records of heads of state: Youngest

-The youngest claimed ruler is Shapur II of the Sasanian Empire, who, according to legend, was crowned in utero when a crown was placed on the belly of Hormizd II's wife after his death.
+The youngest claimed ruler is Shapur II of the Persian Sasanian Empire, who, according to legend, was crowned in utero when a crown was placed on the belly of Hormizd II's wife, Ifra Hormizd, after his death.
 This claim was disputed by Alireza Shapour Shahbazi.
 There have also been numerous other cases of monarchs born posthumously, with the most recent being Bikramaditya Singh of the Rajgarh State within the British Raj on 18 December 1936.

 The youngest verifiable monarch of a sovereign state is Alfonso XIII of Spain, who became king at his birth on 17 May 1886.

-The youngest female monarch is Mary, Queen of Scots, who became Queen of Scotland at six days old.
+The youngest female monarch is Mary, Queen of Scots, who became queen of Scotland at 6 days old.